RaulSBunicenha/learning-css-position/README.md

 But don't forget, this element still has a word behavior too.
 So you can align the elements by putting a `text-align: center;` in a father element.

 If we can use `text-align` property, we could use `justify` to center elements in a line.
 So it's important to know that `justify` does not justify the last line.
 You might need to use an __after__ selector, to create the last line, and align your elements.

 ### Reviews
 - [ ] One day after
+- [ ] Three days after
+- [ ] One weeak after
+- [ ] One month after
+- [ ] Two months after
+- [ ] Three months after

+## Float Property

+Create a new layer (context), different from browser default, and you can position your element.
+It's similar to graphic software layers.

+You might observe that when you put this property, another element stay behind them.
+That is because the new layer is above.

+When this element goes to behind another.
+The content keeps where him from.

+### Reviews
+- [ ] One day after